TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 - Eval : `bash eval_transformer_abci.sh`

 ### Calculation
 You can use `category_score_mean.py` to calculate an average score of an agent by FloorPlan from the log files after evaluation, even if there are a lot of them.
+The results will be generated as `category_score_mean_eval...csv`.
 You also are able to use `step_mean_sample_count.py` to know average steps or a number of data by FloorPlan under the circumstances are "Failure on the way", "Failure at max(300steps)", "Success".
 These scripts need a `pandas` of library.

 # Yolo_dataset